 Ilona Keserü features in 'Women in Abstraction.
 Another History of Abstraction in the 20th Century'

-Ilona Keserü is included in 'Women in Abstraction: Another History of Abstraction in the 20th Century', a group exhibition at Centre Pompidou, Paris, France in collaboration with Guggenheim Museum Bilbao.
+Ilona Keserü is included in 'Women in Abstraction: Another History of Abstraction in the 20th Century', a group exhibition at Centre Pompidou, Paris, France in collaboration with Guggenheim Museum Bilbao, Bilbao, Spain.
+From 22 October 2021 – 27 February 2022 the presentation travels to Guggenheim Bilbao.

 'Women in Abstraction' aims to trace a lesser-told history of art primarily from the 20th and 21st centuries by focusing on the contribution of women artists to abstraction.
 The exhibition includes over 200 artists working across disciplines such as dance, applied arts, photography, film, and performance art from Latin America, the Middle East and Asia, Europe, and the United States in order to tell an expansive and complex story with many voices.